apache/pekko-grpc/docs/src/main/paradox/server/walkthrough.md

 ### Dependencies

-The Akka gRPC plugin makes your code depend on the `akka-grpc-runtime` library.
+The Akka gRPC plugin makes your code depend on the `pekko-grpc-runtime` library.

 The table below shows direct dependencies of it and the second tab shows all libraries it depends on transitively.
 Be aware that the `io.grpc.grpc-api` library depends on Guava.

-@@dependencies { projectId="akka-grpc-runtime" }
+@@dependencies { projectId="pekko-grpc-runtime" }

 ## Writing a service definition